Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 In 1709, the Emperor of China dispatched his first Emperial Envoy (the amban).
 Lhazang Khan installed his own "VIth Dalai Lama", promptly rejected by the Tibetans.
 Some monks asked another fraction of the Mongols to help, and in 1717 these entered Tibet and killed Lhazang.
 But the VIIth Dalai Lama, who had recently been found, remained under Manchu control.
 In Tibet, because of these plundering Mongols, a period of violence ensued.
 In 1720, the Manchu army, now welcomed by the Tibetans, returned to Lhasa and remained three years.
 They expelled the Mongols and their Tibetan dynasty, installed Kelzang Gyatzo, the VIIth Dalai Lama, and initiated a loose Manchu protectorate (which would last 150 years).
 The Manchus remained interested in Tibetan Buddhism, and in 1744 Emperor Yonghegong turned his palace into a Tibetan Buddhist temple.
 Emperor Qialong built an enormous version of the Potala in his summer palace in Jehol.

 Between 1697 (the enthronement of the VIth Dalai Lama) and 1875 (the death of Trinley Gyatzo, the XIIth Dalai Lama), Tibet was ruled by regents backed by the Manchus.
 The VIIIth Dalai Lama was a contemplative who let the regent conduct the administration.
 The other Dalai Lamas died too young to effectively rule (at 14, 16, 18 & 18).
 According to some Western historians, these five Dalai Lamas were systematically poisoned.
 According to the XIVth Dalai Lama, these boys died as the result of carelessness.
-In both cases, this only shows how weak the institution was.

 Take note of this :

 Since the collapse of the Tibetan Empire (842), Tibet needed a strong military ally to pacify its internal problems.
 Internal conflicts between Bön & Lamaism, between the kings and the central authority, between Kagyu and Gelug, between the conservative nobility and the reformists, etc. were -if not repressed by force- ongoing.
 During this history, fractions, splits and geosentimental, feudal landscapes too often emerge.
 Without Kublai Khan, Sakya Pandita's nephew, Phagpa Gyaltsen would, in 1268, not have initiated the Sakya Dynasty, enforcing the peace in Tibet by way of Mongol military power.
 Between 1368 (Tibet declares to be independent from the Mongols) and 1578 (Sonam Gyatzo meets Atlan Khan), Tibet was split and hostility reigned.
 Without the military help of Atlan Khan, Sonam Gyatzo, the IIIth Dalai Lama, would not have succeeded in controlling the Kagyupas.
 Without the army of Goesjri Khan, the Great Fifth would not, in 1642, have sat on the throne of the king of Tsang, and be declared the supreme temporal & spiritual ruler of Tibet, presence (kundun) of the Buddha of Compassion, Chenrezi (Avalokiteśvara).
 Without Goesjri Khan's army, ordering Kagyupas to become Gelugpas would most likely not have had any effect.
 Without the help of the Mongols, called upon by the Tibetans, Lhazang Khan would not, in 1717, have been killed.
 Without the Manchus, these selfsame Mongols would not, in 1720, have been expelled, allowing the VIIth Dalai Lama to be enthroned.
 Apparently, between 1720 and 1897, the Tibetans fully accepted the suzerainity of the Manchu Emperor, albeit in the form of a tributary relationship in harmony with Buddhism (cf. worldly protector versus spiritual teacher).
-During this period, Tibet was an independent Medieval feudal state run by regents and nobility.

 The last chapter of this story is mixed with the colonial interests of the British Empire, in particular its North-India politics.

 In 1897, two years after he was enthroned, Trinley Gyatzo, the XIIIth Dalai Lama, no longer took advise from his Manchu administrators.
 His advisor Agvan Dorjiev (1854 - 1938) told him to look out for new powerful protectors.
 Maybe Nicolas II, the Tsar of Russia, could help ?
-Because London thought the Russians would indeed form an alliance with the Tibetans, endangering the northern border of the subcontinent, and given the weak Qing Dynasty (caused by the Opium Wars led by the British earlier), they organized a small invasion army and, in 1904, entered Tibet.
+Because London thought the Russians would indeed form an alliance with the Tibetans, endangering the northern border of the Indian subcontinent, and given the weak Qing Dynasty (caused by the Opium Wars led by the British earlier), they organized a small invasion army and, in 1904, entered Tibet.
 So in July 1904, after appointing a regent to rule Tibet in his name, the XIIIth Dalai Lama fled to Mongolia to teach Buddhism !
-This may have been his greatest blunder !

 In 1908, the XIIIth Dalai Lama left Mongolia and travelled to Beijing.
-He was told to prosternate before the Empress, which he refused.
+He was told to prosternate before the Qing Empress, which he refused.
 Finally, he greeted her on his right knee !
 During his stay, the Emperor Guangxu as well as the Emperess-doweger Cixi died.
 The last Emperor Pu Yi was enthroned and his uncle became regent.
 In 1909, Zhao Erfang was again dispatched to Lhasa, and he was so cruel to the Tibetans they called him "the Butcher".
-The XIIIth Dalai Lama, who had returned to Lhasa, realized his attempt to win the hearts of the Manchus had failed, and he fled Tibet again.
+The XIIIth Dalai Lama, who had returned to Lhasa, realized his attempt to win the hearts of the Qings had failed, and he fled Tibet again.
 In March 1910, he arrived in India and studied European statemanship.
 In 1911, the Qing Dynasty collapsed and Sun Yixian initiated the Chinese Republic.

-For Sun, the Manchus, who had ruled China since 1644, had been brutal dictators.
+For Sun, the Qings, who had ruled China since 1644, had been brutal (Mongol) dictators.
 He praised the Chinese race (the Han) and praised the Ming Dynasty, his ancestors.
 In June 1912, during his exile, the XIIIth Dalai Lama proclaimed the independence of Tibet.
 But in that same year, Sun Yixian declared China to be a multi-ethnic state, with Manchu, Mongol, Tibetan, Han and Ujgurs.
 For him, the Tibetan declaration of independence was a farce.
 In January 1913, after a popular insurrection had expelled the Chinese troops, the XIIIth Dalai Lama was back in Lhasa.
 In 1914, the Simla Conference was held, resulting in the "Direct Agreement between Britain and Tibet", immediately rejected by the Chinese (although the treaty recognized Chinese suzerainity over Tibet).
-The Simla Conference was ten years too late.
+The Simla Conference was indeed ten years too late.
 Things had moved on : arrived at this point in time, the Chinese Republicans rejected the treaty, considering Tibet a province of China, going back to the notion of the "Greater China".
-To them, the Britians had no claim whatsoever.
+To them, the Britans had no claim whatsoever.
 But because of their inner divisions, these Republican Chinese could not empower their claim over Tibet.

-From this moment until his death in 1933, the Dalai Lama worked to reform & modernise Tibet.
+From this moment until his death in 1933, the XIIIth Dalai Lama worked to reform & modernise Tibet.
 But senior Lamas & high officials, sticking to "ngarlam", the "traditional way", rejected these reforms, identifying them as "British atheism".
 In fact, they wanted to maintain their feudal privileges.
 When the Dalai Lama asked the monastery of the Panchen Lama (Tashilunpo) to pay additional taxed to finance the army, the latter refused and fled to Republican China for help !

 This caused the Chinese to rightly claim Tibet was again unable to settle its affairs without outside help.